attr-encrypted/encryptor/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Add tests for it: this is important so I don't break it in a future version unintentionally.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with Rakefile, version, or history: if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull.
+* Commit, do not mess with the version or history.
-* Send me a pull request: bonus points for topic branches.
+* Send me a pull request.
+Bonus points for topic branches.

 ## License